Millenium2133/GordOS/README.md

 # GordOS

 A hobby OS built from scratch in C and x86 Assembly, made to learn the fundamentals of OS development.
-GordOS is not intended for real use — it exists purely as a learning project.
+GordOS is not intended for real use.
+It exists purely as a learning project.

 > **Disclaimer:** I am not a professional.
 I am not responsible for any damage caused to your system. **Use at your own risk.**